ProfessorProf/valorscripts/README.md

 ### Installation
 1. From your campaign's main page, click Settings, and go to API Scripts.
 2. Click New Script, and copy the contents of valor.js into the editor.
-3. Save Script.
-4. Keep this window open, and in another tab, open the campaign Roll20 editor.
-5. In the chat box, type "!scan".
-6. Back in the API Scripts tab, look in the API Output Console to find your Player ID.
-7. Find the line right near the top of the script file that starts with `state.gmID =`, and replace the string in there with your player ID.
-8. On the lines below that, decide which features you want to be on or off by setting them to 'true' or 'false'.
+3. On the lines below the initial documentation, decide which features you want to be on or off by setting them to 'true' or 'false'.
-9. Save Script.
+4. Save Script.

 ### New Commands

 #### Scan
 Syntax: `!scan`

-Displays, in the API Output Console, the current player ID and the URLs for the token images of all character-connected tokens in the game.
+Displays, in the API Output Console, the URLs for the token images of all character-connected tokens in the game.

 #### Use Tech
 Syntax: `!t Fireball 3 +1`